shwetajoshi-15/discoAnt_all_repo/README.md

 ## What does discoAnt do?

-1. Quanlity control for the fasta files
+1. Quality control for the fasta files
 1.a.
 Generates a file with no. of reads
 1.b. average read length
 1.c. read length in each barcode/sample
-2. Align (and correcting) the sample fasta files to reference genome
+2. Align the sample fasta files to reference genome
+3. Filter out off-target alignments
+4. Merge alignments from all samples
-3. Merge the primary alignments
+5. Correct the alignments based on reference genome
-4. Generate transcript files (GTF) for the merged alignments
+6. Generate transcript files (GTF) for the merged alignments
-4. Classify the transcripts based on known annotations
+7. Classify the transcripts based on known annotations
+8. Generating a metagene
-6. Create a metagene based on the transcripts
+8.a.
+Create a metagene based on known and novel exons 8.b.
+Create a GTF file for the metagene
-7. Align the samples fasta files to the metagene
+9. Align the samples fasta files to the metagene
-9. Create transcript counts based on the alignments to the metagene (under construction)
+10. Generate counts based on the alignments to the metagene
-10. Normalise the counts (under construction)
+11. Merge the transcript annotations and counts in "results"
-11. Generate a heatmap and PCA plot (under construction)
+12. Generate a heatmap and PCA plot (under construction)